Mr. Reliable: Release

 The film opened in the UK on 22 November 1996.
 It opened in Australia on 30 January 1997 on 64 screens and grossed $139,939 in its opening week, placing 14th at the Australian box office.
 It went on to gross $266,329 in Australia.

+Reception

+The independent critic Adrian Martin said of the film: "with its cute animal jokes, lovable ordinary folks and little-battler pathos, Mr Reliable is the kind of film today labelled Capraesque – except that Frank Capra never made a film as mushy or flabby as this."